-- How do we make it point to something? - 1.
-Assign it the address of an existing variable - 2.
-Copy some other pointer - 3.
-Allocate some memory and point to it - First, let's look at how memory is organized. - From the perspective of one executing program.
+- How do we make it point to something?

+- 1. Assign it the address of an existing variable

+- 2. Copy some other pointer

+- 3. Allocate some memory and point to it

+• First, let's look at how memory is organized.

 Memory